 High School Faculty

-Jennifer Culver is in her nineteenth year of teaching with the Cuyahoga Falls City Schools.
+Jennifer Culver is in her twenty-third year of teaching with the Cuyahoga Falls City Schools.
 At the high school, she serves as the Fine Arts Department Chair and conductor of the Fall Concert Band and the Black Concert Band and co-conductor of the Gold Concert Band.
 She is also responsible for teaching AP Music Theory, The Understanding of Music (college credit plus course through Kent State University), piano keyboarding, and adaptive music appreciation.
 Prior to her appointment to the high school, Mrs. Culver taught at Sill Middle School for six years where she was responsible for sixth, seventh and eighth grade concert bands and the jazz ensemble.

 Along with her classroom teaching load, Mrs. Culver is actively involved in the teaching profession.
 Currently, she serves on several building and district leadership committees.
 She has acted as mentor and cooperating teacher to numerous young professionals entering the field of education.
 She has earned her Teacher Leadership Endorsement at Kent State University and Master Teacher designation in the state of Ohio.
 Most recently, Mrs. Culver was named the 2017 Teacher of the Year for Ohio State Board of Education District 7.

 An active performer and musician, Mrs. Culver has performed in the pit orchestra for Porthouse Theater and served as the Children’s Chorus Director for productions with Nightingale Opera Theater.
 She has a great passion for the theater and serves as the producer for the annual musical production at Cuyahoga Falls High School.